w3c/webrtc-rtptransport/api-outline.md

   //       becomes non-viable before the scheduled send time. void sendPackets(sequence<RtcPacketToSend> packets, RtcNetworkRoute networkRoute);

+  // Set the fingerprints of the certificate of the peer. void setRemoteFingerprints(sequence<ArrayBuffer> fingerprint);

+  // After a viable RtcNetworkRoute has been found then a handshake needs to be
+  // initiated or completed before `sendPackets` can be used.
+The promise
+  // resolves with `true` when encryption is successfully establish, `false`
+  // otherwise.
+  Promise<boolean> establishEncryption(RtcNetworkRoute networkRoute);

   // The type depends on which `RtcNetworkRouteControllerType` that was given in
   // the constructor.
   readonly attribute RtcNetworkRouteController networkRouteController;